evandvance/cyb440-test-2/README.md

 - This program saves your key to KEY.txt and that is the key that would be shared.
 - New keys are generated from the same passphrase each time since the salt is random.
 - I think I am using pbkdf2 with a pbkdf since that is what is happening in the generate_key function.
+- Hashes and HMACs are automated on decryption and written to a file in the files/hmacs or files/hashes folder.